PraxisMapper/PraxisCreatureCollectorPlugin/README.md

 * Optional: Set the placeExcludes value in the GlobalDataEntries to pick any elements you want to have removed from the gameplay boundaries in the same format (EX: use ["4039900-3"] to have Lake Erie removed from the boundary element.)

 # Licensing
-The code presented here (settings and .lua files) are under the MIT license.
+The code presented here (settings, projects, and .cs files) are under the MIT license.
 Graphics are released under a CC BY-SA 4.0 license.